KrekoG/vanillaplus/README.md

 - Login in with a character that is located somewhere else
   - If you don't have one, just create a throwaway one, that has a different spawn point if you are still level 1
 - Log in with your original character

+### All the names are gone

+The names on the UI are not displayed properly

+#### Solution:

+- Go to Video Options
+- Change the scale of the UI
+- Click Okay

 ### RNG issues